-No later than January 1, 2040, the master, owner or operator, or person in charge of a vessel to which this Article applies, must implement and meet the final performance standards for the discharge of ballast water.
+No later than January 1, 2040, the owner or operator of a vessel to which this Article applies, must implement and meet the final performance standards for the discharge of ballast water.
 The final performance standards for the discharge of ballast water in California waters require that the ballast water discharged must have zero detectable living organisms for all organism size classes.